Icinga/icinga2/doc/9-icinga2-api.md

 ### <a id="icinga2-api-config-management-list-config-packages"></a> List Configuration Packages and their Stages

-List all config packages, their active stage and other stages.
-That way you may iterate of all of them programmatically for older revisions and their requests.

-Sent a `GET` request to the URL endpoint `/v1/config/packages`.
+A list of packages and their stages can be retrieved by sending a `GET` request to the URL endpoint `/v1/config/packages`.

 The following example contains one configuration package `example-cmdb`.
-The latter already has a stage created, but it is not active.
+The package does not currently have an active stage.

     $ curl -k -s -u root:icinga https://localhost:5665/v1/config/packages | python -m json.tool
     {